SassDoc/sassdoc.github.io/customising-the-view/index.md

 {% endhighlight %}

 This will sort the data by access (public first, then private, `access>` would have inverted the order), then by descending line (last items in the file first), then by alphetical group (case insensitive), then by file.

+## Description

+You can define a complete description of your project (unlike `package.description` which is a short overview).
+It is parsed as Markdown.

+{% highlight yaml %}
+description: |
+  This is the description of the project!

+  * It is parsed as markdown.
+  * It is displayed in your documentation page.
+{% endhighlight %}

+## Description path

+If you prefer to externalize the description in a file, you can use the `descriptionPath` option, which will populate (or overwrite) the `description` option.
+It is relative to the configuration file, and parsed as Markdown.

+{% highlight yaml %}
+descriptionPath: ../README.md
+{% endhighlight %}

 ## Example